![]() |

 UNLESS someone like you cares a whole lot, nothing is going to get better.
 It’s not.” —The Lorax, by Dr. Seuss

-- Meltdown: Earthquake, Tsunami, Nuclear Meltdown in Fukushima - multi-genre non-fiction about the “perfect storm” in Fukushima.
-By Deirdre Langeland.
+- Meltdown: Earthquake, Tsunami, Nuclear Meltdown in Fukushima by Deirdre Langeland --A multi-genre non-fiction account of the “perfect storm” that hit Fukushima.

-- Journey to Tomioka is a graphic novel, fantasy about a brother and sister who live with their grandmother because of the Fukushima disaster.
+- Journey to Tomioka by Laurent Galandon (upcoming) is a graphic novel, fantasy about a brother and sister who live with their grandmother because of the Fukushima disaster.
 When they lose their grandmother, they need to bring her back into the closed off zone that was their neighborhood.
 It is not out yet, but this will be linked when the book publishes.

 No comments: